Hayoon-Heidi/BookStoreApplication/README.md

-# BookstoreProject
+# Douglas College Bookstore Application

  Douglas College Bookstore Application is a waiting-free bookstore for Douglas College students.
 It lets students connect to college textbook resources anywhere, any time.
- Search textbooks by title, course name, and department and share reviews of each textbook.
-You can save your favorite books to your bookshelf.
-Make your own purchase list of textbooks in a much easier way!
+Users are able to get information about textbooks using the search function.
+Information includes price, author, reviews by students, and the courses that use the textbooks.
+Also, the application provides a contact number and the location of the bookstore.

+ 2019 Fall Semester Mobile Application Development Group

+ Android Studio.
+(Java, SQLite)

 # Dependencies

     dependencies {